Ford Ranger Super Duty review and buyer’s guide

 TRANSMISSION

 Like engines, transmissions work very hard, get very hot, and are critical to the long-term viability of any drivetrain.
-With the Ranger Super Duty, two potential transmission options are likely here.
+With the Ranger Super Duty, it’s going to use the same unit from the ordinary Ranger.

-If Ford’s 10-speeds have been designed and developed from the beginning to cope with the increased payload and towing expectations of the Super Duty, they should prove reliable and capable.
+If Ford’s 10-speeds have been designed and developed from the beginning to cope with the increased payload and towing expectations of the Super Duty, they should prove reliable and capable considering how popular these things are in the US.

 But there were gremlins in the shift logic of the 10-speed where it would hunt constantly for the right gear at moderate road speeds.
 Then there was the vibrating driveshaft itself which was out of phase with the tailshaft.